 - - Cosme Aguilar: Poblano peppers, onion, corn, Oaxaca cheese, heavy cream, minced garlic, butter

 With your donation you will be helping spread the great work of national and international chefs.
 In addition to helping thousands of families in the rural sierra of Áncash to improve their quality of life.
-You will have access to the Misión Sabor classes chosen by you through a link that we will send you and you will also receive an email as proof of your donation.
+You will have access to the Misión Sabor classes through a link that we will send you and you will also receive an email as proof of your donation.
 If you have any questions, don’t hesitate to contact us at firstname.lastname@example.org

 Due to the tax regulations in Peru, all donations must be registered with an identity document.
 We appreciate your understanding.